Deeds and Disputes (502)

 The second part of the course will be a study of Chancery court records.
 Reference will be made to the title deeds that have been studied in part one, but the course will also cover the many other subjects of dispute.

 At the end of the course students will have a good understanding as to how title deeds and Chancery records can be so valuable to a family or local historian; the sort of information that can be found in them, where to find them and how to interpret them.

 This course is part of our Advanced programme of courses and good palaeographical skills for the periods covered are assumed.
-A knowledge of Latin, while helpful for some title deeds, is not essential.Tutor:
+A knowledge of Latin, while helpful for some title deeds, is not essential.Lesson Headings: